astropy/astropy/docs/table/masking.rst

 This operation will convert every |Column| to |MaskedColumn| and ensure that any subsequently added columns are masked.

-Table access
+Table Access
 ============

-Nearly all the of standard methods for accessing and modifying data columns, rows, and individual elements also apply to masked tables.
+Nearly all of the standard methods for accessing and modifying data columns, rows, and individual elements also apply to masked tables.

 There are two minor differences for the |Row| object that is obtained by